Skip to content

 Open http://localhost:3000/note/0, we should see Moonhalo on the screen.

-Path parameter allow us to retrieve a specific part from the URL.
+The path parameter allows us to retrieve a specific part from the URL.
 In our case, we retrieve a "0" from /note/0 put into a variable named index.

 Validation